 We expect our members to act in good faith, respect each other’s boundaries, and take ownership of their actions.
 Mistakes are bound to happen, but they can help us grow and better ourselves if we take them as opportunities to learn.

 We each have to take responsibility for our conduct, both proactively and reactively.
 You owe your peers and this space respect, and are owed the same in return.
 This can mean respecting boundaries and personal property, keeping the lab tidy for others, or aiming to be respectful and inclusive in all of our interactions.
 It is also important to recognize TAG does not operate with total autonomy, and sometimes external forces may act in our community (such as the University and other institutions).
+This makes it challenging for us to implement certain resolution methods, such as releasing acknowledgements of harm or directly removing someone’s membership status.
 A key part of accountability may sometimes mean involving other mediators or outside adjudicators.

 For its part, TAG aims to be as transparent as possible to its members about how decisions are made, where resources are allocated, and what initiatives it takes.
-There should always be answers for your questions or concerns, and where there aren’t, please let us know about it — we want to address it.
+There should always be answers for your questions or concerns, and where there aren’t, please let us know — we want to address it and make sure that folks are comfortable coming forward.

 COLLEGIALITY & SERVICE